nobodyzxc/MineSweeper/README.md

 # MineSweeperProject
-A series of practice about MineSweeper.
+A series of practices about MineSweeper.

 It contains two parts.